 Sex crimes allegations or charges are quite serious in Michigan.
 Even when the alleged victim decides not to press charges, the prosecution may still opt not to drop your case, especially when the said criminal sexual conduct involves a minor or persons with disabilities.

 As such, you will want to hire an experienced criminal sexual conduct attorney to help you avoid or reduce the potential damages that come with a sex crimes conviction.

 The right defense attorney will work with you to identify a possible alibi or DNA evidence that swings in your favor.
 A good attorney will also know how to prove that you are a person of good character and that it is unlikely that you committed the alleged criminal sexual conduct, or establish other ways to weaken the prosecutor’s evidence.

 Why You Need an Attorney when Facing Assault with Intent to Commit Criminal Sexual Conduct

 Many offenders make the mistake of starting their sexual crimes offense charges without legal representation for fear of stigmatization, which can significantly affect their case.
 However, that should not be the case.

 Are you searching for a defense lawyer to help you fight your sex-related charges?
 Look no further!
-Attorney Nicole Blank Becker of Blank Law, PC understands that everybody deserves a right to good legal representation and works dedicatedly to ensure her clients’ rights to a fair trial are upheld.
-Bringing 20 plus years of experience into your sex offense case, you can be assured of the best possible outcome with Nicole handling your case.
+Attorney Nicole Blank Becker of Blank Law, PC understands that everybody deserves a right to good legal representation and she is dedicated to ensuring her clients’ rights to a fair trial are upheld.